pavankomandur/Replenisher_taskService/README.md

 1. Integration of Security Module with Angular.(Coding is done from Backend)
 2. Minor Validations in backend code.
 3. Only important Test Cases are written, but still more needs to be done.
+4. Menu and Routing needs to be implemented in UI.